Twitter suspends longtime Trump adviser Roger Stone

 A Twitter spokesperson told Fox News they do not comment on individual accounts.
 But the company cited its policy on abusive behavior that states users “may not incite or engage in the targeted abuse or harassment of others.”

-On Friday, in a series of tweets, Stone lashed out at some of CNN’s personalities, including anchors Jake Tapper and Don Lemon.
+On Friday, in a series of offensive tweets, Stone lashed out at some of CNN’s personalities, including anchors Jake Tapper and Don Lemon.
 It came as the network reported that a federal grand jury has approved the first charges in special counsel Robert Mueller’s Russia investigation.

 MUELLER HAS FILED CHARGES IN RUSSIA-TRUMP ASSOCIATES PROBE: MULTIPLE REPORTS

-In one tweet, he called Lemon an “ignorant lying covksucker” and a “dumb piece of s--t.”
+In one tweet, he called Lemon a “dumb piece of s--t.”
 He also called him “dumber than dog s--t.”

 He also referred to Lemon and Tapper as “human excrement” and CNN contributor Ana Navarro as a “dumbf--k.”